GwinBest/libPOG/README.md

 cmake --build . --config Debug
 ```
 At this point, you will have a static library at `lib\x64\${Build Configuration}\libPOG.(your OS static library extension)`.
-All you have to do now - is to include `include\` folder to your project, link the library, add `libcrypto.lib` and `libssl.lib` to additional dependencies
+All you have to do now - is to include `include\` folder to your project, link the library, add `libcrypto.lib`, `libssl.lib` and `libPOG.lib` to additional dependencies
 and add `libcrypto-3-x64.dll` and `libssl-3-x64.dll` to your executable.
 #### If you wnat to create for `x86` you should create a new folder e.g. `builds-x86` and set `-DCMAKE_GENERATOR_PLATFORM=Win32`
 ## Usage example